 Actors are busy trying to book auditions and get work, so a website may seem like a daunting task to take on.
 The important thing is to just get something up.
 Something is better than nothing.
 Odds are you know someone dabbling in web design, and if not, there are many platforms you can use to build a website without using code at all.

-Squarespace, Wix & Weebly are all user-friendly drag and drop builders that require no coding or development experience.
+Wix is also recommended.
+It’s a user-friendly drag and drop builder that requires no coding or development experience.
 WordPress doesn’t require coding, but has more of a learning curve than the others.
 WordPress powers a large percentage of the sites online and is definitely a standard you should shoot for eventually.

 2. Professional Resume

 Auditioning and getting professional acting work is hard, so give casting directors every single reason possible to hire you.
 Present them with a clean, organized, and professionally put together resume of work.
 Don’t use crazy fonts or write short novels about each credit you list.
 Make it visually easy for directors to look at.
 Similar to a website, this is a birds eye view of how and why you may be qualified to get the part.
 Remember, it should only be 1 page that highlights your best work.

 Resume format depends on certain factors, for a SAG example, GO HERE

 Tip: Take the time to update your resume frequently.
 After you finish a job, add it on to avoid gaps between work.

 Needless to say, looks and appearance are a big deal in the acting industry.
 A professional headshot is one of the best things you can have to give you an advantage at casting.
 Sorry folks, a great Instagram with a “sweet” filter does not cut it.
 A headshot should be viewed as an investment in your career; it’s a business expense.
 They are expensive and they are necessary, no way around it.